 Building Leadership Teams to Address Critical Needs in Public Health

-David Satcher, MD, PhD, was the 16th US Surgeon General and simultaneously served as the Assistant Secretary for Health from 1998 to 2001.
+Surgeon General David Satcher, MD, PhD, was the 16th US Surgeon General and simultaneously served as the Assistant Secretary for Health from 1998 to 2001.
 While serving as the Surgeon General, Dr. Satcher issued reports on mental health, oral health, suicide prevention, tobacco and health, sexual health and responsible sexual behavior, youth violence prevention, and obesity; he was the first Surgeon General to focus on eliminating health disparities for all racial and ethnic groups.
-His talk will focus on issues Surgeons General have tackled over the years and the results of their efforts.

 The Future of Tobacco Control and Panel on Tobacco Control

 Surgeon General Richard Carmona, MD, MPH, FACS was the 17th US Surgeon General.
 As Surgeon General, Dr. Carmona concentrated on shifting from a focus on treatment to prevention, eliminating disparities through increasing health literacy, increasing the country's health preparedness, and implementing requirements for Surgeons General reports to include practical actions for implementation.
 During his tenure he issued the definitive Surgeon General's report about the dangers of second-hand smoke.